phylotastic/phylotastic/outreach/outreach_strategy.md

 ## Goals
 Some things we want to accomplish
+* thousands of scientists and educators are aware of our tools and see them as useful
+* tens of thousands have seen or used trees delivered phylotastically
 * potential collaborators are aware of our project
    * academic collaborators
    * educators
    * zoo and museum outreach coordinator
-* we have enough community buy-in to ensure that products will be used and tested
+* we have enough community buy-in to ensure that we get responses when we ask for feedback or alpha testers
-* thousands of scientists and educators are aware of our tools
-* tens of thousands have seen or used trees delivered phylotastically

 ## Outreach strategies